KeepSafe/MultiStateAnimation/README.md

 ```

+Included in the repo is a [Python 3 script](scripts/generate_animation_json.py) that can assist in generating the JSON for an animation.

 ### Playing animations

 Once the animation object is created via one of the above methods, you can use `queueTransition` and `transitionNow`